 Make sure you include a value statement from a user perspective (when you can) and be specific with your acceptance criteria.
-Make also sure everyone is clear on the testing approach and the effort needed to deliver the feature.
-If you can, always include additional resources and anything you think is relevant to succeed with your release.
+Ensure everyone is also clear on the testing approach and the effort needed to deliver the feature.
+If you can, always include additional resources, and anything you think is relevant to succeed with your release.
 And well, good luck with your projects!

-Full disclosure: I don’t have any affiliation with the tools or the publications mentioned in this article.– c
+Full disclosure: I am not affiliated with the tools or the publications mentioned in this article.– c